State of Washington Classified Job Specification

 Supervises construction of snow study plots;

 Monitors storm activity and plots avalanche trends;

-Supervises the installation and maintenance of all equipment used by an avalanche control team;
+Supervises the installation and maintenance of all equipment used by an avalanche forecast and control crew.

 Knowledge and Abilities